 - Repayments you made not being recorded

-By cross-referencing your credit report against bank statements and other financial documents, you may be able to spot any inaccuracies on your credit report and have them amended.
-This in turn could help to improve your credit score.
-You can request a copy of your credit report from one of Australia’s three main credit reporting bodies: Equifax, Experian, and illion.
+By cross-referencing your credit report against bank statements and other financial documents, you may be able to spot any inaccuracies on your credit report.
+You can then contact your credit provider or the credit reporting body and ask them to amend your report.
+In turn, this could help to improve your credit score.
+You can request a copy of your credit report from Australia’s three main credit reporting bodies: Equifax, Experian, and Illion.

 6. Hold onto credit cards you can manage